For those who absolutely need to visit their branch, we reveal which banks are open and when.

 RBS is following the same opening hours and issuing the same advice as NatWest.
 You can see if your local RBS branch is open with the branch finder.

-If you’re a Santander customer, it’s worth noting that no branches are open on Sundays, while all university branches are temporarily closed.
+If you’re a Santander customer, it’s worth noting that no branches are open on Sundays, while all university branches have been closed permanently.

-It’s worth using the branch locator to double check the latest opening hours, as these could change at short notice.
+It’s worth using the branch locator, as opening times could change at short notice.

 Santander also has a handy page with tips on how to get in touch and what you can do online or via the app, including applying for a mortgage payment holiday or accessing fixed rate bonds free of charge.